San La Muerte

-Saint Death is depicted as a male skeleton figure usually holding a scythe.
-Although the Catholic Church has rebuked it, calling devotion to Saint Death as superstition and syncretism of paganism with Christianity, and is contrary to the belief of Christ's Resurrection defeating death, many devotees view the veneration of San La Muerte as part of their Catholic faith.
+Saint Death is depicted as a male skeleton figure, usually holding a scythe.
+Although the Catholic Church has rebuked the devotion of Saint Death as a tradition that mixes paganism with Christianity and is contrary to the belief of Resurrection of Jesus defeating death, many devotees view the veneration of San La Muerte as part of their Catholic faith.

 Although the rituals connected to and powers ascribed to San La Muerte are very similar, San La Muerte should not be confused with the similar folk saint Santa Muerte that is venerated in Mexico and parts of the US, and is depicted as a female skeleton figure.

 Origins

 San La Muerte is one of many folk saints venerated in the Guaraní language region that covers parts of Paraguay, north-eastern Argentina and southern Brazil.
 Others include San Biquicho, San Alejo and Santa Catalina.
 Other names for San La Muerte include Señor De La Muerte (Lord of Death), Señor De La Buena Muerte (Lord of the Good Death) or – mainly in Paraguay – San Esqueleto (Saint Skeleton).
 It is believed that San La Muerte was first venerated among the Guaraní Indians following the expulsion of their Jesuit missionaries in 1767, as a mixture of their previous beliefs and the newly imported Catholic faith.
-Another Argentine folk saint, Gauchito Gil, was a known devotee of San La Muerte.
+One important influence was the payé healers who often fasted, giving themselves thin, skeletal appearances.
 Some of the Guarani tribes worshiped the bones of ancestors demanding protection against natural phenomena and adverse spiritual forces, which converged with the Catholic tradition of considering the bones of saints as holy relics.
+Additionally, there were a variety of personifications and Gods of death in the Incan Empire, including Supay, the god of the underworld which may have influenced the idea of a death saint.
 However, there is currently no authoritative account of the origins of the San La Muerte cult.